mazengh/radioinput/README.md

 This component offers the below features

-- v-model support
+- supports v-model
-- setting default checked radio
+- supports setting default checked radio
-- radio positioning (beforeLabel, afterLabel, aboveLabel, belowLabel)
+- supports radio positioning (beforeLabel, afterLabel, aboveLabel, belowLabel)
 - supports no label radios by adding aria-label attribute when no label is set
 - supports setting radio to disabled